The Cookin Chicks

 Instructions

-• In a medium bowl, combine the cooked pasta, chicken, corn, milk, cream of chicken, onion, garlic, cheese, bacon, and salt/pepper.
+• In a large bowl, combine the cooked egg noodles, shredded chicken, corn, milk, cream of chicken soup, onion, garlic, cheese, bacon, salt, and pepper.

-• Sprinkle French fried onions evenly on top.
+• Sprinkle French fried onions evenly over the top.

 Nutrition